decentraland/documentation/content/creator/scene-editor/smart-items/play-videos.md

     <img src="/images/editor/admin/activate.png" alt="Scene name" width="200"/>

+Streaming works on all Decentraland scenes, including Worlds and LAND in Genesis City.
+There are no limits to how many players can be in the scene watching the stream, they should all be able to see it.

+A single scene can include as many Video screens showing the same stream without a significant impact on performance.

 {{< hint warning >}}
 **📔 Note**: If you add multiple **Video Screen** smart items to your scene, make sure you mute all except one.
-Otherwise the sound might be glitchy and have artifacts.
-You can have as many Video screens showing the screen without a significant impact on performance.
+Otherwise the sound might be glitchy and have artifacts resulting from multiple copies of the same audio.
 {{< /hint >}}

 ### Stream Keys